Marvyn1/The-Ask/README.md

 # The Ask

+[The files from the assessment repo can be found in the python-api folder.}

 1. To containerize the Flask API

 2. To build Infra to deploy the app using ECS.
 You can: